microsoft/datashaper/docs/datatypes.md

 ## Common tricky use cases:
 - Text-based data files may contain strings that represent primitive values.
 Parsing these files should respect the data file's intent even if it overrides default language behavior.
 The most common example of this is probably boolean data columns with the values "true" and "false".
 JavaScript will naturally parse any non-empty string as `true`, so "false" -> `true`.
 A similar situation has been observed with "null".
-- Dates can be represented in a wide variey of formats, and parsing/guessing implementations differ by platform and library.
+- Dates can be represented in a wide variety of formats, and parsing/guessing implementations differ by platform and library.
   - `new Date()` in JavaScript is problematic, and may also conflict with pandas' [date guessing](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html?highlight=date#date-handling).
-- Autotomatic type discovery for columns is performed by both Arquero and pandas, but may have different results.
+- Automatic type discovery for columns is performed by both Arquero and pandas, but may have different results.
 - Some verbs can only be performed on certain data types, and other verbs can work with different data types but have different operators available.
 For example:
   - [bin](./verbs/bin.md) requires numeric input types.
   - [filter](./verbs/filter.md) requires different comparison operators depending on type (e.g., string 'contains' versus numeric 'less than').